lmirzaei/spring-ecommerce-tutorial/README.md

 }
 ```

-The `addNewProductInMysql` method handles HTTP POST requests with `/product/mysql` URL pattern.
+The `addNewProductInMysql` method handles HTTP `POST` requests with `/product/mysql` URL patterns.
 Notice the lack of an `@Valid` annotation.
-Here we check the constrains on `product` object in code manually.
+Here we check the constraints on the `product` object in code manually.

 ```Java
 if (product.getName() == null || product.getName().trim().isEmpty())